kj3moraes/movieclip/README.md

 ## Model

+Using the Moviescene dataset, I fine-tune CLIP in [this notebook](./model/finetuning-clip.ipynb).
+In this notebook, I fine-tune ONLY on sci-fi movies for accuracy on zero-shot classification on movies.

+I train two models:

+- One with captions
+- One with captions and (director + year) information.

 ## Search

 The Moviesearch app is in the `search/` directory.
 You can have a custom server of yours running by following the instructions in the directory.
 You will need to have